 We are happy to show parents around our school and arrange a number of morning and afternoon times for this.
 These are normally in small groups so that parents can ask questions pertinent to their own child.
-The school arranges mornings and afternoons for prospective parents.
 We encourage parents interested in a place to complete an "Interest in Admission" form (enclosed in the back of this brochure).
 This will ensure you receive information at the appropriate time.
 However registering an interest does not give your child priority with the Local Authority, when places are allocated.